opencypher/cypherdb/src/content/docs/extensions/attach/unity.md

 RETURN *
 ```

-### Copy a Unity Catalog table into Kuzu
+### Copy a Unity Catalog table into CypherDB

-You can use the `COPY FROM` statement to import data from a Unity Catalog table into Kuzu.
+You can use the `COPY FROM` statement to import data from a Unity Catalog table into CypherDB.

-First, create a `numbers` table in Kuzu with the same schema as the one defined in the Unity Catalog.
+First, create a `numbers` table in CypherDB with the same schema as the one defined in the Unity Catalog.

 ```cypher
 CREATE NODE TABLE numbers (id INT32 PRIMARY KEY, score DOUBLE);
 ```

-Then, copy the data from the external Unity Catalog table to the Kuzu table.
+Then, copy the data from the external Unity Catalog table to the CypherDB table.

 ```cypher
 copy numbers from unity.numbers;